 Biomedical waste is considered medical waste, clinical waste, bio-hazardous waste, infectious medical waste, and health care waste, any waste that contains contagious material.
 The waste is generated by the healthcare facilities like testing labs, hospitals, and clinics.
 Biomedical waste can contain bodily fluids, such as blood and other pollutants.
-The Ministry of Environment & Forests notified the Bio-medical Waste (Management & Handling) Rules, 1998 under the Environment (Protection) Act, 1986.
+The Ministry of Environment and Forests notified the Bio-medical Waste (Management and Handling) Rules, 1998 under the Environment (Protection) Act, 1986.
 These are the rules which apply to anyone who generates, collects, receives, stores, transports, treats, disposes of, or handles biomedical waste in any form, inclusively hospitals, nursing homes, clinics, dispensaries, veterinary institutions, animal houses, pathological laboratories, blood banks, clinical establishments, research or educational institutions, health camps, medical or surgical camps, vaccination camps, blood donation camps, first aid rooms of schools, forensic services.

 What are the examples of Biomedical Waste?